mirjak/draft-shmoo-online-meeting/draft-ietf-shmoo-online-meeting.md

-IETF-111 used 9 parallel tracks for some of the sessions, and experienced slightly more conflicts in the formal scheduling process, though there was no statistically signficant increase in dissatisfaction about conflicts in the survey {{111-SURVEY}}.
+IETF-111 used 9 parallel tracks for some of the sessions, and experienced slightly more conflicts in the formal scheduling process, though there was no statistically significant increase in dissatisfaction about conflicts in the survey {{111-SURVEY}}.

 The IESG encouraged working group chairs to limit their session requests and use